From Stigma to Solution: The Evolution of Medical Marijuana

 • Addressing societal stigma

-Ongoing research and education are crucial to navigate these challenges and fully integrate medical marijuana into modern healthcare.
+Ongoing research and education are crucial to navigate these challenges and fully integrate medical herb into modern healthcare.